A guide to alternative funeral ideas

 - Ask everyone to write a message and tie it to a tree, a pebble, or rock

-- Organise a Woodland Burial, Bennetts Funeral Directors can recommend beautiful, peaceful settings in Essex, and can arrange this for you.
+- Organise a Woodland Burial, We can recommend, peaceful settings in Essex, and can arrange this for you.

-Alternative funeral ideas can include reading poetry in a forest, tying messages of love on trees and anyone can do these things.
-The important thing is that whatever you choose matters to you, feels right, and best celebrates a unique life and mourns its loss.
+Along with all the ideas we have mentioned above, alternative funeral ideas can include reading poetry in a forest, tying messages of love on trees.
+Indeed, any anyone can do these things.
+Undoubtedly, the most important thing is to do what feels right.
+Last but not least, this special time will enable you to celebrate a unique life and mourns its loss.

 Create your own unique funeral with our funeral directors free funeral planning wish list